 In summary

-What are the pros and cons of headless CMS?
+What are the advantages of headless CMS?

 To start, it's first important to understand the definitions of the three distinct types of CMS architectures.